chloerei/active_service/README.md

 # ActiveService

-ActiveService is a service object framework for Rails.
+ActiveService is a service object framework.

-It is lightweight, almost no performance loss.
-It's testable, work well with all test framework like minitest/respec.
+It is lightweight and fast, almost no performance loss.
+It's test friendly, work well with all test framework like minitest/respec.

+It add a servcie layer in Rails, you can Rails generator to generate service just like controller and model.

 ## Installation